Home / About Flügger / Facts & History of Flügger

 Read more less

-The focus is on generating profitable growth and efficiency – without compromising the company’s DNA and the quality, passion, and creativity that has been built up over generations.
-During the first year after the launch of the strategy, the initiatives already bear fruit, and the results are visible on the bottom line, which is enhanced.
+The focus is on generating profitable growth and efficiency.
+However, it needs to be done without compromising the company’s DNA.
+The quality, passion, and creativity has been built up over generations.
+During the first year after the launch of the strategy, the initiatives already bear fruit.
+The results are visible on the bottom line, which is enhanced.

 Read more less

-In the light of the above, the group chose to continue the strategy of organic growth established by expanding the store network in Scandinavia as well as in Poland and the Czech Republic.
+In the light of the above, the group chose to continue the strategy of organic growth.
+Thus, Flügger expanded the store network in Scandinavia as well as in Poland and the Czech Republic.

 However, a weak sales trend in Denmark (which has traditionally been the group’s cash cow), significantly increased cost of raw material, and significantly increased distribution costs, resulted in that expectations for the bottom line – i.e. EBIT – in recent years have not been met despite a positive sales trend.